| Title: | Efficient Plotting of Large-Sized Data |

 It just registers the new traces and returns nothing by default.

-It returns the new traces if send_trace
+It returns the new traces if send_trace is TRUE.

 downsampler$update_trace( relayout_order = list(NULL), reset = FALSE, reload = FALSE, send_trace = FALSE )

-A list generated by plotlyjs_relayout
+A list generated by plotlyjs_relayout,

-which is obtained using plotly::event_data
+which is obtained using plotly::event_data.

 e.g.,